genropy/genropy_saved/docs/genro/print/print_settings.rst

 introduction
 ============

     The print settings file allows to specify the print settings.
+In particular, if you need to create some defined zone for your print, you have to use the :ref:`htmltemplate` (explained in the next page) that you can set in the print settings file through the :ref:`print_templates` webpage variable.

     In order to use it, you have to: